$100,000 Committed to Saving Lives with Drones

 DARTdrones Public Safety Grant

-The DARTdrones Public Safety Grant provides full or partial funding to departments for courses such as Part 107 Test Prep Training, Basic Flight Training, Search and Rescue Training, Accident Investigation and Aerial Disaster Response Training, and a number of consulting and legal documentation writing services.
+The DARTdrones Public Safety Grant provides full or partial funding to departments for courses such as Part 107 Test Prep Training, Basic Flight Training, Real World Flight Planning & Execution Program and private, on-site public safety drone training.

 DARTdrones is the national leader in drone training, consultation, and expert support for new drone pilots.
 Our mission is to provide the highest quality training on Unmanned Aerial Systems to ensure the safe integration of drones into the national airspace.
 DARTdrones has assisted dozens of police and fire departments with implementing drone programs through training and consultation.
 Our team is dedicated to helping public safety departments be able to save lives through the use of drones.